Is a Waterpik better than floss? You might be surprised to find that dentists tend to disagree with the answer to that question.

 - The Waterpik effectively removes bacteria from deep pockets around teeth.

-- Delivers pulsating water pressure to clean around dental bridges, implants, and braces more easily.
+- Delivers pulsating water pressure to clean dental bridges, implants, and braces more easily.

 Cons of a Waterpik Water Flosser

-- The cost for a Waterpik is more than conventional dental floss.
+- The cost of a Waterpik is more than conventional dental floss.

 - You need a source of power to operate or charge your water flosser.

 - You need to use one of the highest pressure settings to remove plaque.
 It is best to start at a low setting and gradually work your way to the higher settings to do this comfortably.

 So, do Waterpiks work?
 Yes, the ADA states that the Waterpik Water Flosser effectively removes plaque from teeth and along the gumline.